Skip to Main Content

 Using Google Scholar

-To find SPECIFIC articles, you can use Google Scholar instead of Article Finder : simply enter, in quotation marks, the title of the article you wish to find and click search.
+To find SPECIFIC articles in Google Scholar: simply enter the title of the article in quotation marks and click search.

-1. Use OR to connect similar terms, as you would in any database.
+• Use Boolean operators (AND, OR) as you would in any database.
 Putting words in quotation marks forces Google to search those words as a phrase.
-In this example, we are searching ipod "hearing loss" and "mp3 player" "hearing loss" at the same time.

-2. Use this bar to control the kinds of results you get: format (articles, legal opinions), date (all dates or since a specific year), and create an email alert of your search terms (get emails whenever new articles are added to Google Scholar).
+• Use this filters on the left of the screen to control the results you get and create an email alert of your search terms (get emails whenever new articles are added to Google Scholar).

 The advanced search in Google Scholar will allow you to narrow down your search in a number of ways.
 To use the Advanced Search option go to the menu at the top left of your screen.